Les Pierres Initiatiques De Saint NicolasLes Pierres Initiatiques De Saint Nicolas

 The Initiatory Stones

-An atypical artist, Jean-Marie de Saint-Nicolas invites you to discover his park of 140 granite sculptures (animals, characters…) and various architectural works, as well as an exhibition room of paintings depicting the most beautiful sites in Limousin and the rural work of yesteryear.
+An atypical artist, Jean-Marie de Saint-Nicolas invites you to discover his park of 140 granite sculptures (animals, characters, etc.) and various architectural works, as well as an exhibition room of paintings depicting the most beautiful sites in the Limousin and the rural work of yesteryear.

 5. A Statue of Liberty